I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsflowremovecontext0.md

 The run-time identifier for the filtering layer from which the context is being removed.
 For more
      information, see
-     <mshelp:link keywords="netvista.run_time_filtering_layer_identifiers" tabindex="0">Run-time Filtering Layer
+     <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa366492">Run-time Filtering Layer
-     Identifiers</mshelp:link>.
+     Identifiers</a>.
 A callout driver should specify the same identifier that it specified when it called the
      <a href="..\fwpsk\nf-fwpsk-fwpsflowassociatecontext0.md">FwpsFlowAssociateContext0</a> function to associate the context with the data flow.